risawitama/verbose-potato/README.md

-## Why are skeletons so calm?
-Because nothing gets under their skin.
+## I have kleptomania, but when it gets bad, I take something for it.